NixOS/nix.dev/source/tutorials/nix-language.md

 :::::

 Only expressions within the `let` expression itself can access the newly declared names.
-We say: the bindings have local scope.
+The bindings have local scope.

 Counter-example: